 This year, the Raiders have unveiled a new plan for keeping the Black Hole full.
 The team announced Saturday that, for all season tickets sold from May 1 to June 30, 10 percent of the gross purchase price will be donated to the Oakland Unified School District.

-“We are thrilled to announce our newest youth and community based initiative and we are delighted to assist the Oakland Unified School District,” Raiders Chiefs Executive Amy Trask said.
+“We are thrilled to announce our newest youth and community based initiative and we are delighted to assist the Oakland Unified School District,” Raiders Chiefs Executive Amy Trask said in a press release.